smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 Here is an example using a self-join on a hierarchy table.

-For the following table of Managers and Employees, determine each employee's manager.
+For the following table of `Managers` and `Employees`, determine each employee's manager.

 | Employee ID |      Title     | Manager ID |
 |-------------|----------------|------------|